Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 Numerous therapy modalities can be effectively conducted online.
 Here are some applicable types of therapy:

-Cognitive Behavioral Therapy (CBT): An approach that takes into account that thoughts, feelings, and behaviours are interconnected.
-It is a structured approach where a client is encouraged to identify and change negative thought patterns and behaviours.
+Cognitive Behavioral Therapy (CBT): The client is encouraged to identify and change negative thought patterns and behaviours.

-Dialectical Behavior Therapy (DBT): Used to support you in managing your behaviours by using techniques that work to manage your emotions and improve your mindfulness skills and interpersonal relationships.
+Dialectical Behavior Therapy (DBT): Support you in managing your behaviours by using techniques that work to manage emotions, improve mindfulness skills, and deepen interpersonal relationships.

 Psychodynamic Therapy: A client explores how past experiences and unconscious processes shape their current behaviours.